-Idaho Teacher Allegedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Is Not On Leave
+Idaho Teacher Reportedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Still Teaching

 — Noah Fairbanks (@NoahFairbanks) March 12, 2018

-7th-grader Este Hull also made statements suggesting that the puppy was alive.
+Seventh-grader Este Hull also made statements suggesting that the puppy was alive.
 Although to be fair, she says, the puppy was sick and was going to die anyway.

 “I feel a little bit better that it was a puppy that was going to die, not just a healthy puppy.”